- Shortness of breath

 Haemoptysis may be caused by pulmonary-renal syndromes, such as Goodpasture's syndrome or Wegener's granulomatosis.
 Recurrent cyclical haemoptysis may be caused by pulmonary endometriosis.

-In approximately one-third of patients, the underlying cause of haemoptysis is not identified, in spite of assessment.
+In approximately one-third of patients, the underlying cause of haemoptysis is not identified despite further assessment and investigation.

 Blood tests, including FBC and coagulation screening, may be performed.
 Urinalysis may also be relevant, to look for haematuria and/or proteinuria if glomerulonephritis is suspected.